opds-community/drafts/authentication-for-opds-1.0.md

 ### 1.1.
 Terminology

-This specification uses the following OPDS terms:
+This specification uses the following terms from [[OPDS](https://specs.opds.io/opds-1.2)]:

 <dl>
   <dt>OPDS Catalog</dt>
   <dd>All of the Atom Feeds (Acquisition and Navigation) and Entries (Partial and Complete) following this specification published together to describe a consolidated group of available Publications.</dd>

   <dt>Acquisition Link</dt>
-  <dd>An atom:link element with a relation that begins with "http://opds-spec.org/acquisition" and refers to the Resource which holds the content of the described Publication or the Resource through which it may be acquired for any OPDS Catalog Entry.
+  <dd>An atom:link element with a relation that begins with <code>http://opds-spec.org/acquisition</code> and refers to the Resource which holds the content of the described Publication or the Resource through which it may be acquired for any OPDS Catalog Entry.
 See the Sections Acquisition Relations and Acquiring Publications.
 They are serialized as OPDS Catalog Feed Documents.</dd>
 </dl>

 In addition, it defines the following terms: